 Now pretend your body’s a car!
 It needs petrol, oil and water if it’s going to keep running.
 So, most of the time, you should be eating for your “car” (health-enhancing foods).
-But, you also have an emotional ‘body’ that needs different fuel – those foods/drinks that give you instant bliss and deep satisfaction in the moment.
+But, you also have an emotional “body” that needs different fuel – those foods/drinks that give you instant bliss and deep satisfaction in the moment.
 They’re not great for fuelling the car but hell, they make you feel good!
 So, if what you do most of the time counts, what you do some of the time won’t be a problem and gives you the flexibility to live your life in the moment.

 How we get there

-Think: Do you think your worth is dictated by the shape of your body?
+Think: Do you believe your worth is dictated by the shape of your body?
 You’re wrong, but you’re not alone.
-It’s time you learn to love yourself independently of your body – the two have nothing to do with each other, yet somehow we’ve convinced ourselves that they’re one and the same.
+The two have nothing to do with each other, yet somehow we’ve convinced ourselves they’re one and the same.
+It’s time you learnt to love yourself independently of your body.

 Why trust me?